BBC Micro: Other languages

 Many of these languages were also provided under the Panos environment for the 32016 Second Processor.
 As the Z80 Second Processor provided a CP/M environment, languages available for CP/M were supportable via this route.
 For example, Turbo Pascal was regarded in one instance as "by far the best version of Pascal" for a BBC Micro with Z80 second processor.
 DOS-based language implementations such as Turbo C and Turbo Pascal could also be run by computers expanded with the Master 512 board, this being fitted to BBC Micro machines using a Universal Second Processor unit.

 Torch Computers' Z80 expansions supported the UCSD p-System, and the Torch Unicorn expansion provided a Unix environment that featured a C compiler and other utilities, with Pascal and Fortran 77 implementations also advertised.
+Acornsoft also supplied a p-System product, developed by TDI, that required a 6502 Second Processor and at least one single-sided, 80-track disc drive.
+Acornsoft's p-System implementation corresponded to version IV.12 and also included a Fortran 77 compiler.

 Acornsoft C did not run on the original BBC Micro models, requiring the extra resources provided by the B+ and Master series machines.
 Beebug C did, however, run on the standard Model B and later machines.
 Both of these implementations provided compilers producing interpreted "p-code" as opposed to machine code, similar to Acornsoft's ISO Pascal and BCPL compilers.
 A Small-C implementation was also made available by Mijas.

 For a BBC Micro without a second processor, Acornsoft's ISO Pascal primarily saw competition from Oxford Pascal.
 A Forth-based Pascal implementation from HCCS known as Pascal T was regarded as being "intended primarily for learning Pascal, rather than using it seriously", putting it in the same category as Acornsoft's S-Pascal, described as "a simple subset of Pascal for teaching the language and structured programming".

+As a computer aimed at the education market, the BBC Micro was supported by several implementations of Logo: Acornsoft Logo competing with Logo products from Logotron, LSL, and the Open University.
+These products provided either one or two 16 KB ROM chips for fitting inside the machine, although the Open University's Open Logo provided a second processor implementation that was loaded from disc.
+Acornsoft's Logo was itself written in the BCPL language whereas other implementations had been assembled to machine code.
+Compatibility with Logo dialects and standards varied, with Logotron Logo claiming a level of adherence to the broader Logo Computer Systems Inc. (LCSI) industry standard, and the level of provided functionality differed between the BBC Micro implementations, with Acornsoft Logo providing the most comprehensive set of primitives in many areas.
+Support for various peripherals and accessories was advertised, floor turtles having particular significance, but hardware extensions offering sprite capabilities were also developed for use with certain implementations, notably Logotron Logo.
+Logotron Logo was eventually judged to be the most popular product and was bundled with the Master Compact by Acorn.